Here’s how to combat the most common spending triggers that Moms face

 - it’s a special occasion, treat yo’self!

 Can you relate to any of these situations?
 Because Mama, I know that I can absolutely relate!
 I am particularly guilty of buying lots of something to stock up on a good deal (I didn’t have to buy shampoo for four years)!
-Also, I am guilty of the treating self for a special occasion (box of doughnuts or fancy dinner while on a solo vacation, it pains me to admit to the box of doughnuts one).
-I also fall prey to false scarcity and not planning ahead consistently for meals, so take out it is!
+Also, I am guilty of treating myself for a special occasion (box of doughnuts or fancy dinner while on a solo vacation, it pains me to admit to the box of doughnuts one).
+I also fall prey to false scarcity and urgency generated by stores.
+“Only 3 more in stock” is a standard ploy to spark customer’s buying triggers.
+A sales person can do this do, it’s not just content marketing that influences our buying decision.

 Mama, what I am hoping is for you to get a sense that other women & Moms are right there with you in the trenches!
 This isn’t just “your” problem, and you are not alone in feeling the emotions around spending!
 I want you to take comfort that you are just fine, and like the rest of us, we make mistakes and learn as we go.